 The Miami Student, Miami University's school newspaper, publishes once a week on Tuesdays.
-This means that every Monday night, the editors all gather in our small room on the third floor of Armstrong Student Center to edit articles and put together the next day's paper.
+This means that every Monday night, the editors all gather in our small room on the third floor of

+Armstrong Student Center to edit articles and put together the next day's paper.

-The room becomes crowded, as we all squeeze into 3018 Armstrong, made up of two glass panels for walls and overlooking the Seal down below.
+The room becomes crowded as we all squeeze into 3018 Armstrong, which is made up of two glass panels for walls and overlooks the seal down below.

-There's maybe thirty of us, gradually taking over more and more of the upstairs of Armstrong.
-The copy editors sit at a round table right outside the newsroom, working on homework and chatting together before they're needed to check for grammar errors on the page.
+There are maybe thirty of us, gradually taking over more and more of the upstairs of Armstrong.
+The copy editors sit at a round table right outside the newsroom, working on homework and chatting together before they're needed to check for grammar errors.

-If someone is stressed trying to write a late-night article, they'll oftentimes go sit around the corner, the quiet being so much more conducive to writing.
+If someone is stressed trying to write a late-night article, they'll oftentimes sit around the corner, the quiet being more conducive to writing.

-As we work, the room is loud.
+Because as we work, the room is loud.
 Very loud.
 People shout across the room, asking questions about certain articles.

-"Is Caroline's good for me to look at?" the managing editor asks.
+"Is Caroline's good for me to look at?"